isc-projects/kea/doc/sphinx/arm/agent.rst

 .. note::

-    As of Kea 2.7.9, control sockets may only reside in the directory determined during compilation as ``"[kea-install-dir]/var/run/kea"``.
-This
+    As of Kea 2.7.9, control sockets may only reside in the directory determined during compilation as ``"[kea-install-dir]/var/run/kea"``,
-    path may be overridden at startup by setting the environment variable ``KEA_CONTROL_SOCKET_DIR`` to the desired path.
+    which must also have ``750`` access rights.
+This path may be overridden at startup by setting the environment variable ``KEA_CONTROL_SOCKET_DIR`` to the desired path.
 If a path other than this value is used in ``socket-name``, Kea will emit an error and refuse to start or, if already running, log an unrecoverable error.
 For ease of use in simply omit the path component from ``socket-name``.

 User contexts can store arbitrary data as long as they are in valid JSON syntax and their top-level element is a map (i.e. the data must be